 Lawyer and Senior Partner at Dacheng Dentons Shanghai Office

 Companies may export goods and services directly to China from their home countries overseas.
-When doing so, it is crucial to understand China’s relevant regulatory framework.
+When doing so, it is crucial for small businesses to understand China’s regulations on imports.
 In order to help your business comply, it’s important to familiarize yourself with the relevant Chinese regulations.

 Certain products are subject to import licensing control in China, and overseas export business owners need to know about these details.
 You should be aware especially of “classified categories,” which list goods according to the restrictions, if any, imposed upon them.